timofeysie/nextjs-markdown-blog/writings/you-dont-need-effects.md

 The recommendation is to transform all the data at the top level of components which will re-run whenever props or state change.

+## Cannot update a component while rendering a different component

-But when doing this, I was getting an error like this:
+When using an effect, sometimes I was getting an errors like this:

 ```txt
 Warning: Cannot update a component (Setup) while rendering a different component (Setup).
 To locate the bad setState() call inside Setup, follow the stack trace as described in [Bug: too hard to fix "Cannot update a component from inside the function body of a different component." · Issue #18178 · facebook/react](https://github.com/facebook/react/issues/18178#issuecomment-595846312)
 at Setup (http://localhost:3001/static/js/bundle.js:28411:76))
 ```

-That's usually not the kind of thing you want to see in your console: *Bug: too hard to fix*.
+That's usually not the kind of thing you want to see in your console.
+The article link is titled: *Bug: too hard to fix*.

 The link there shows a screenshot of how to use the stack trace to find the error, but since the app uses Redux, there is no setState() in the app at all.